shashanksb17/CodeSweeper/README.md

 The Code Conversion, Debugging, and Quality Check Application consists of two main components: the frontend and the backend.

 ### Frontend
 The frontend is responsible for providing the user interface and handling user interactions.
-It is built using HTML, CSS, and JavaScript, with the support of the Monaco Editor for code input.
+It is built using React.js with the support of the Monaco Editor for code input.

 The frontend performs the following tasks:
 - Displays the code editor for users to input their code.